Jamie Mulholland

 Jamie Mulholland (born 31 May 1969) is the founder of Mulholland Leisure, a hospitality development company.
-Entertainment venues which he has created include Cain at the Cove Atlantis in the Bahamas, GoldBar lounge in downtown New York City and The Surf Lodge in Montauk, New York.
+Entertainment venues which he has created include Cain, the pioneering Manhattan nightclub that defined early 2000s nightlife, Cain at the Cove Atlantis in the Bahamas, GoldBar lounge in downtown New York City and The Surf Lodge in Montauk, New York.
+His latest concepts include Ketchy Shuby in SoHo and Ketchy Beach in Southampton.

 Early life

 Mulholland was born in South Africa, to parents Diane Wilson and Gordon Mulholland, a South African soap opera star.
 In 1994, Mulholland moved from the Caribbean island of Sint Maarten to New York where he began waiting tables at a local restaurants, later leaving to start a catering company.
 When his a childhood friend Brandon Kerzner came to Manhattan, Kerzner offered Mulholland a position as bartender at Lotus, a club in the meatpacking district.
 Mulholland's skills at the club earned him the attention of management at PM Lounge, who hired him to manage the bar and their VIP list.
 From his experience, Mulholland gathered personnel and financial backing to open up his first club.